HRRPGraphNet: Make HRRPs to Be Graphs for Efficient Target Recognition: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{adar} technology played a significant role in the field of target recognition, offering the dual advantages of non-contact operation and stability in challenging detection scenarios \cite{ref1}.
-As shown in Fig. \ref{Fig_1}, High Resolution Range Profiles (HRRP), which are formed from the coherent summation of echoes emitted by target scattering centers, have emerged as a key asset in this domain.
-The physical characteristics of HRRPs, such as the structure and intensity of scattering centers, provide a rich vein of information for Radar Automatic Target Recognition (RATR).
-Compared to Synthetic Aperture Radar (SAR) and Inverse SAR (ISAR), while also offering precise descriptions of target structure and motion that are crucial for recognizing targets with micro-motions, HRRPs are easier to acquire and process, giving them a unique advantage in RATR\cite{ref2}.
+High Resolution Range Profiles (HRRPs), which are formed from the coherent summation of echoes emitted by target scattering centers, have emerged as a key asset in the domain of Radar Automatic Target Recognition (RATR).
+The physical characteristics of HRRPs, such as the structure and intensity of scattering centers, provide a rich vein of information for Radar Automatic Target Recognition (RATR)\cite{ref1, ref2}.
+Compared to Synthetic Aperture Radar (SAR) and Inverse SAR (ISAR), beyond its rich information of target structure and motion, HRRPs are easier to acquire and process, giving them a unique advantage in RATR\cite{ref*}.

-The introduction of deep learning in HRRP-based RATR represents a substantial paradigm shift.
-Traditional HRRP recognition methods are hindered by their shallow architectural depth, limiting their performance\cite{ref3}.
-On the other hand, deep learning-based approaches combine data preprocessing, feature extraction, and classifier design within a single model.
-By leveraging the amount of data for end-to-end training, these methods achieve high recognition accuracy\cite{ref4,ref5,ref6,ref7,ref8}.
+Numerous HRRP RATR methods have been proposed in the past few decades.
+While Traditional HRRP recognition methods are hindered by their shallow architectural depth, limiting their performance\cite{ref3, ref9, ref10, ref**}, as a fast-growing technique, deep learning-based approaches methods achieve remarkable recognition results and have drawn great attention of the field\cite{ref4,ref5,ref6,ref7,ref8}.
+However, these models needs a considerable amount of data to achieve good performance, which could be a huge challenge especially under non-cooperative circumstances.
+HRRP RATR with limited training samples have therefore become a research hot-spot.